-“There is a shade, deeply behind things…”
+“There is a shade, behind things, yet deeply present…”

 I was born and raised in Rotorua, New Zealand and spent a lot of time as a child amongst the hills, lakes and forest around that area.
 I studied Engineering at the University of Canterbury and left with a Masters degree in Artificial Intelligence (thesis: A neurochemical model of the brain).